55 Shocking Sales Statistics That'll Change the Way You Sell in 2023

-These stats prove that email can be much more powerful if you do it right.
+These stats prove email can be powerful–if you do it right.

-Email is an incredible medium, but it eats up time if you don’t do it right.
+Email is incredibly effective, but can eat up your time if you don’t do it right.
 Make use of templates and personalized messages, which you can do right from Close’s interface.

 You read that right.
 Email is twice as powerful as cold calling, so make the most out of your emails.
 Close can send emails from inside the app, so no more screen-juggling.

 3. 47% of email recipients open emails based on the subject line and nothing else.
 (And it goes both ways: 69% of email recipients report email as spam based solely on it.) — OptinMonster